RyanWeigel32/ai-case-study/README.md

 **Who are the founders of the company?**

-Andy Puddicombe and Rich Pierson
+Andy Puddicombe and Rich Pierson<sup>2</sup>

 **How did the idea for the company (or project) come about?**

  It came about after the two founders crossed paths in London.
 Richard Pierson built a successful career in marketing and advertising at a young age (27) but was beginning to feel burnt out.
 This led to his explorations into the practices of meditation.
 It was here he met Andy Puddicombe, a man before beset by personal tragedies that prompted him to travel to Asia and become a Buddhist Monk.
 Andy, wishing to spread the practices of meditation to laymen, decided to then leave his position as a Buddhist monk, return to London and set up a meditation clinic.
-The meeting and ensuing friendship between the two men, centered around meditation, proved to be the foundation out of which the idea of Headspace grew.
+The meeting and ensuing friendship between the two men, centered around meditation, proved to be the foundation out of which the idea of Headspace grew.<sup>3</sup>

 **How is the company funded?**

  Headspace is funded by an agglomeration of different businesses.
 Investment Firms, Growth Equity Firms, Lending Firms, Incorporated Companies, and Venture Capital, to name a few.
-The company has raised $322.11M over 13 rounds of investments from 24 different investors with the latest round occurring on March 6th, 2024.
+The company has raised $322.11M over 13 rounds of investments from 24 different investors with the latest round occurring on March 6th, 2024.<sup>4</sup>

 ---